Daniel-Marie Chabert de Joncaire de Clausonne: Early life

 Daniel-Marie Chabert de Joncaire de Clausonne was born to Louis-Thomas Chabert de Joncaire and Marie-Madeleine Le Gay.
 He was baptized on January 6, 1714 in Repentigny, New France.
 He was the younger brother of Philippe-Thomas Chabert de Joncaire and was often confused for both his father and brother.

-Like his brother, Joncaire was sent to live with the Iroquois at a young age.
-He also lived with the Ottawa, Ojibwa, and Shawnee and later married the Seneca Marguerite-Élisabeth-Ursule Rocbert de La Morandière in Montreal.
+Like his brother, Joncaire was sent to live with the Haudenosaunee at a young age.
+He also lived with the Odawa, Ojibwe, and Shawnee, and later married the Seneca Marguerite-Élisabeth-Ursule Rocbert de La Morandière in Montreal.

 Career

 In 1739 and 1740, Joncaire was a cadet, took part of the force sent to assist Jean-Baptiste Le Moyne de Bienville's attack on the Chickasaws in the Chickasaw Campaign of 1739, and then served as the interpreter during the negotiations of the subsequent peace treaty.

 The Old Stone Chimney, originally part of a barracks at the Fort du Portage, in its new 2015 location near the Niagara River in Niagara Falls, New York.

 In 1748, Joncaire was promoted to ensign.
-Daniel-Marie replaced his brother Philippe-Thomas as the principal agent for New France among the Iroquois after Philippe-Thomas's resignation.
+Daniel-Marie replaced his brother Philippe-Thomas as the principal agent for New France among the Haudenosaunee after Philippe-Thomas's resignation.
 Joncaire commanded the construction of a new fort, called Fort du Portage or Little Niagara Fort, 1.5 miles above Niagara Falls to intercept furs intended for the British at Fort Oswego.
 In 1750, Joncaire built a small canal above Niagara Falls to power a sawmill.
 In 1757, Joncaire was promoted to lieutenant.

 In 1759, he had Fort du Portage burned down and moved his garrison to reinforce Fort Niagara.
 On July 25, 1759, Joncaire was one of the officers who signed the surrender at the Battle of Fort Niagara.